ocaml/dune/doc/cookbook/c-stubs.rst

-Defining a Library with C Stubs
+Defining a Library With C Stubs
 ===============================

-Assuming you have a file called ``mystubs.c``, that you need to pass ``-I/blah/include`` to compile it and ``-lblah`` at link time, write this ``dune`` file:
+Assuming you have a file called ``mystubs.c`` that you need to pass ``-I/blah/include`` to compile it and ``-lblah`` at link time, write this ``dune`` file: